 Hashtags are extremely powerful because they help categorize related content and make it more discoverable, which is why hashtag posts receive so much more engagement than posts without hashtags.

 Hashtags are effective on Instagram as they help to increase interactions on the content you share on the platform.
-By increasing interaction, and making it visible to more people, hashtags make it possible for you to reach more of your target audience on Instagram.
+By making it visible to more people, hashtags make it possible for you to reach more of your target audience on Instagram.